• Skip to primary navigation

 • A lovely variation of the classic cheesecake.

 • Made with fresh kiwis, so the cake is filled with natural goodness.
-Makes a perfect dessert for kiwi fruit lovers.
+They make a perfect dessert for kiwi fruit lovers.

 • There is no egg in this recipe, making it perfect for vegetarians.